A - Z of Useful Information for Parents

 Our Attendance Policy outlines the school's legal responsibility to promote and check attendance.
 All DET schools follow set policies and guidelines to maximise student attendance and follow up unexplained absences.

 School hours are from 9:00 am - 3:30 pm.
 It is important that your child arrives at school on time.
 However, we understand that on occasion being late is unavoidable.
 If your child arrives after 9:00 am, an adult needs to sign your child in at the school office and collect a slip to give to the class teacher.
-When COVIDSafe restrictions allow, Parents are expected to accompany their children into school and to the classroom if they are arriving after 9:00 am.

 Children are not permitted to leave the school before 3:30 pm, unless collected by a parent or adult authorised by the parent/guardian.